 Challenge #1 – Communication Overload

 From the push notifications of social media to work and personal email accounts, we are being bombarded with information day in, day out.
-Cutting through the noise and making a lasting impression on the consumer is a tricky business.
+Cutting through the noise and making a lasting impression on the consumer is a tricky business and is one of the challenges of fashion marketing.

 Many brands turn to discount as a quick-win, but Print Production Expert, Matt Booker, believes this can lead to a false sense of security.
 “Many our clients may get themselves into a place where they think they are growing fast, but they are just buying customers through a discount scheme.”